Insights on Variance Estimation for Blocked and Matched Pairs Designs: Simulations

 \section{Simulations}

-We compare different estimators of the variance for hybrid blocked experiments where there are a few big blocks and many small blocks.
-Here, 50\% of our units are in small blocks with only one treated unit and the remainder are in big blocks with at least two treated units.
-In none of our blocks were there many treated units due to only having approximately 20\% of the units treated.
-The 20\% was approximate in order to create varying size small blocks to see the different performance of the hybrid estimators.
-The sizes of the fifteen blocks ranged from 3 to 20.
+We compare different estimators of the variance for hybrid blocked experiments where there are a few big blocks and many small blocks in a finite sample context.
+We explore a context where 50\% of our units are in small blocks, each with only one treated unit, and the remainder are in big blocks with at least two treated units.
+None of our blocks have many treated units due to only having approximately 20\% of the units treated overall.
+(The 20\% was approximate in order to create varying size small blocks to see the different performance of the hybrid estimators.)
+We have 15 blocks with sizes ranging from 3 to 20.

-The simulations presented here are for the finite framework.
-However, the results are largely applicable to the other settings.
+The simulations presented here are for the finite sample framework, as it is both a common mode of inference as well as a core building block to the population frameworks.
+These results, however, are largely applicable to these other settings.
 For instance, the biases for the small blocks variance estimators have the same form for the finite sample and the stratified sampling frameworks.

 We considered our two hybrid estimators, which correspond to estimating the variance of the small blocks two different ways.
-We also considered two regression estimators: the HC1 sandwich estimate \citep{hinkley1977jackknifing} from a linear model with fixed effects and no interaction between treatment indicator and blocking factor and the standard variance estimate from a weighted regression, weighting each unit by the inverse probability of being assigned to its given treatment status in its block, multiplied by the overall proportion of units in its treatment group.
-Note that the HC1 estimator is the ``robust'' estimator used in Stata \citep{statacorp2017stata} for estimating standard deviations.
-We finally considered a plug in estimator that uses a weighted average of the big block variance estimates for the treated for each missing small block variance estimate for the treated.
+We also considered two regression estimators: the HC1 sandwich estimate \citep{hinkley1977jackknifing} from a linear model with fixed effects and no interaction between treatment indicator and blocking factor, and the standard variance estimate (inverse Fisher information) from a weighted regression, weighting each unit by the inverse probability of being assigned to its given treatment status in its block, multiplied by the overall proportion of units in its treatment group (this is a variant of the approach in \citet{gerber_green_text}; see also \citet{miratrix_weiss}).\footnote{There are actually different weighting approaches one can use in regression adjustment; in particular one can use precision weighting or survey weighting.
+In additional explorations we examined survey weighting as implemented by \texttt{svyglm}, and found these other options generally performed more poorly, with some approaches resulting in substantial underestimation of variance and others having a great deal of inflation.} Note that the HC1 estimator is the ``robust'' estimator used in Stata \citep{statacorp2017stata} for estimating standard deviations.